Spaceport America: Genesis

-Created by renowned artist Otto Rigan from Muroc, California, The Genesis is a $200,000, 11,000-pound, 40-foot-long by 5-foot-deep steel sculpture that greets visitors at the entrance of Spaceport America.
+Created by renowned artist Otto Rigan from Muroc, California, The Genesis is a $200,000, 11000 lb, 40 ft long by 5 ft deep steel sculpture that greets visitors at the entrance of Spaceport America.
 The sculpture was installed in 2015.
 According to the artist, the sculpture represents “new beginnings.”

 The U-shaped arms of the sculpture face upward towards the sky and are detailed with embedded cast glass designed to “represent the stars in the night sky.”
 The mirrored glass was made to reflect the night sky and respond to the changing light of its environment, the time of day, the seasons, and the light from the night sky.

 Operations

 As of August 2012, many suborbital flights had been successfully launched from Spaceport America.
 The primary user is UP Aerospace, with 14 launches of SpaceLoft XL sounding rockets from 2006 to 2021 and 5 launches of prototype vehicles from 2007 to 2009.
 Boeing, SpinLaunch, HyperSciences, EXOS Aerospace, TMD Defense and Space and White Sands Research and Developers are current tenants.